 God is not begotten, by their own admission, but the Son is.
 Thus the Son does not have the quality of God as being unbegotten.
 They claim that begotten in reference to his Son means that he is eternally begotten in the past and the future, or some trinitarians have stated that begotten only refers to his "human nature", not his "divine nature" as God.

-In effect, what the trinitarians do is separate a person from being, thus claiming there is one Supreme Being made up of three equal persons.
-Within the essence of the Supreme Being they claim what they call subordination of two the persons.
+Within the essence of the Supreme Being many of them claim what they call subordination of two of the persons.
 They claim to distinguish between a subordinatianism of essence (ousia) and a subordinatianism of hypostasis, of order and dignity.
 They claim that the three hypostases are equal in ousia (substance, being) but two are subordinate in hypostasis.
 They thus separate hypostasis from ousia in this sense.
+But yet at the same time they would claim each of the three persons are wholly and fully God -- the Supreme Being.

 At any rate, this story about three persons in one being is not found in the Bible; it was contrived after the Bible was written.
 Trinitarians often don't even seem to realize that they are adding a tremendous amount of extra-Biblical philosophy to the verses they cite for its proof, in order to force this doctrine into scripture.
-It is true that on many scriptures some assumptions have to be made to have them make sense.
+It is true that to understand many scriptures some assumptions have to be made to have them make sense.
 We believe that any assumptions should be made in harmony with the entire Bible as a whole rather than adding to the Bible a story about three persons in one being, etc. All the scriptures, once thoroughly examined, can be seen as in complete harmony without adding such a story.

 Updated January 3, 2002, RRD